What do they do, and how do they work?

-So, an Electronic Notetakers would be used to take notes at a meeting, conference and also at University lectures, presentations or seminars.
+So, Electronic Notetakers would be used to take notes at staff meetings, conferences, public consultations, training events and also within an educational setting; lectures, presentations or seminars.

-The notetaker would record a summary of what has been said, collating all the main points and accompanying comments.
+Electronic Notetaking does not produce a verbatim record.
+The Electronic Notetaker is specially trained in condensing language and would record a summary of what has been said, collating all the main points and accompanying comments.
 This is useful for team meetings and University lectures, where a summary is what is needed.

 If you are booking a Notetaker on behalf of a deaf person, always ask if there are any preferences on how they would like the notes, as this will make them easier to refer back to afterwards.